Harsh-Arora-4114/Anomaly-Detection/README.md

 Contains industrial categories such as:

-bottle
-,cable
-,capsule
-,toothbrush
-,metal nut
-,hazelnut
-,grid
-,wood
-and more
+bottle, cable, capsule, toothbrush, metal nut, hazelnut, grid, wood and more

 Each category contains: